• Skip to primary navigation

 The good news…

-For most business owners and investors, the Section 199A Deduction phase-out calculations don’t matter.
+For most business owners and investors in 2026, the Section 199A Deduction phase-out calculations don’t matter.

 Rule #1: High-income Service Businesses Disqualified

-Caution: One semi-surprise that came into focus in the final regulations bears mentioning here.
+Caution: One semi-surprise from the 199A regulations bears mentioning here.
 If your trade or business includes a little bit of “specified service” activity, that can “taint” your entire business as a “specified service.”
 The final regulations, as one example, describe a landscaping business that also provides some “consulting.”
 “Consulting” counts as a specified service.
 And if a small firm’s specified service activities equal 10 percent or more of revenues, the entire business counts as a “specified service” and so loses its Section 199A deduction.

 Rule #2: High-income Taxpayers Need Wages and Property